blacksunfilms/digitlaframeworks-summer2019/assignment2.md

 Days in Washington.
 I would rely on roll calls and other congressional data to uncover this.
 I would also phone each office to confirm and verify this information.

 How much time did each member spend on vacation?
-I would rely on local media reports, as congress members calendars.
+I would rely on local media reports, as well as congressional members' calendars.
 Again, I would call each member of congress.

 The status of their seat and the result of the last election.
 I will first establish which seats are swing districts by looking at media reports.
 I would then go to the election boards in those states to confirm the status of each seat.</p>